Inclusion starts with us - Your Equality Monitoring Information

 Your choice, your control

 Sharing your equality monitoring information is always voluntary.
+Aside from information about your sex and your age (which the university must report to report to HM Revenue and Customs), you can choose what equality information you want to share.
 You will not be pressured in to sharing anything that you don’t want to with the university.

 You can: